adin11/Hypothesis-test-Employee-Performance/README.md

 ## ✅ Conclusion

-Attending the training session **has a statistically significant positive impact** on student performance.
-Students who attended training scored higher on average, and the difference is unlikely due to random chance.
+Attending the training session **has a statistically significant positive impact** on Employee's performance.
+Employee's who attended training scored higher on average, and the difference is unlikely due to random chance.

 ---